- From good to great #1: Be agile, not fragile.

 Every now and then there comes a time for self-scrutiny and to challenge old truths.
-In this series of three articles on the theme “From good to great” I'm going to stick my neck out and question some of the things which we in the developer society hold as sacred.
+In this series of two articles on the theme “From good to great” I'm going to stick my neck out and question some of the things which we in the developer society hold as sacred.
 After all, there is no progress without questioning, is there?

 Part 1 - Be agile, not fragile.